JefGrailet/WISE/README.md

 # WISE (Wide and lInear Subnet inferencE)

-*By Jean-François Grailet (last updated: April 8, 2020)*
+*By Jean-François Grailet (last updated: June 23, 2020)*

 ## Overview

-`WISE` is a novel subnet inference tool which purpose is to overcome the limitations of state-of-the-art tools such as `TreeNET` and `ExploreNET`, in both accuracy and performance.
+`WISE` is a new subnet inference tool which purpose is to overcome the limitations of state-of-the-art tools such as `TreeNET` and `ExploreNET`, in terms of both accuracy and performance.
 In particular, it is able to complete its subnet inference in a time proportional to the amount of responsive IPs found within a target domain, which drastically reduces its execution time on large target networks.

 `WISE` is designed such that it first completely analyzes the target network to both detect responsive IPs and collect some data on each (such as their respective distance as a minimal Time To Live value to get a proper reply) before conducting any subnet inference.
 All preliminary steps are accomplished in a linear time, but in practice, the data collection process uses some heuristics to speed up the whole process.
-If we except a short preliminary step which conducts alias resolution on a restricted set of IPs, the subnet inference itself is completely offline and is achieved by processing all discovered and analyzed IPs one by one, aggregating them in consecutive subnets (with respect to the address space).
+If we except a short preliminary step which conducts alias resolution on a restricted set of IPs, the subnet inference itself is completely offline and is achieved by processing all discovered and analyzed IP addresses one by one, aggregating them in consecutive subnets (with respect to the address space).

 `WISE` is currently only available for IPv4, but its design is arguably much better suited for IPv6 than previous subnet inference tools.
 It also comes as a 32-bit application (written in C/C++ for Linux distributions) to ensure compatibility with all testbed environments.